wui-hong/tp/docs/DeveloperGuide.md

 ### Updating a Portion of a Transaction

 Prerequisite: There is at least 1 transaction in the Transaction List Panel.
+A person named "David" is stored in Spend N Split.
+David is not part of the transaction at index 1 of the Transaction List Panel.

 `updatePortion 1 n=David w=0.5`